MediaparX/acbb_connector/README.md

 ```

 * we'll get to `api_base_url` and `api_user_token` in the next section
 * `label_id_map` maps labels to their IDs in your AC instance.
-The easiest way to found out what your label IDs are is to change the label of a ticket and inspect the dropdown menu with the label names.
+The easiest way to find out what your label IDs are is to change the label of a ticket and inspect the dropdown menu with the label names.
 The value of the `<option>` tags are the label IDs.
 * `repo_project_map` maps your BB repo names to your AC project names.
 In this example, this would map the repo `acbb_connector` on BB to my AC project `acbb-connector`.

 **3** Upload this tool to the webserver where your AC instance is running, preferably outside of your webroot: